According to Illinois criminal law, an assault is the threat of physical harm or battery that puts a person in fear of harm or injury.

 Yes.
-If you are charged with an assault, it is typically a situation were a disagreement got out of hand, and the police were called.
+If you are charged with an assault, it is typically a situation where a disagreement got out of hand, and the police were called.

 If the case involves a simple assault with no battery, then we can often argue that the alleged threat of violence or injury was overstated.
 If the victim’s fear of being hurt was not “reasonable”, then the case should be dismissed.

-In other cases, we may be able to get the charged dropped in exchange for counseling or anger management classes, particularly if the victim is hesitant to fully pursue criminal charges.
+In other cases, we may be able to get the charge dropped in exchange for counseling or anger management classes, particularly if the victim is hesitant to fully pursue criminal charges.